 Reproductive & Gynaecological

-What begins as breathlessness, and is often confused with more common respiratory diseases like asthma, can turn out to be a rare and potentially deadly heart and lung condition.
+Pulmonary arterial hypertension (PAH) is often confused with more common diseases like asthma, but can turn out to be a potentially deadly heart and lung condition.
+Chat to our expert panel on Twitter about PAH on Friday 4th May.

 Matilda is one of 20 people, with her syndrome, in the world